mieubrisse/personal-writing/you-need-an-exobrain/post.md

 Like a bumper car, you're out there getting knocked around by the world.
 The systems you build are guardrails that keep you on track even the Four Horsemen of Bad Decisionmaking crash into you.

-When Linda from finance comes with her bullshit, don't leave what happens up to chance.
+When Linda from finance comes with her bullshit, don't leave what happens up to your mood.
 Protect yourself.

 Clear Thinking again: